SaadRasheed-exe/DataScience/Month#1/Week#4/Day#2_3_4_5/Web Scraping and Crawling.md

         # our dataframe
         items = PracticeItem()

-        # filter out the div tags with class "quote"
-        # this will give us all the quote block on the website
         quote_blocks = response.css('div.quote')

         for quote in quote_blocks:

-            # get the text out of span tags with class "text"
             text = quote.css('span.text::text').extract()

-            # get the text out of small tag within a span tag
             author = quote.css('span small::text').extract()

-            # get the text out of any tag with the class "tag"
             tags = quote.css('.tag::text').extract()

             # store the data in dataframe